 Using Baby Oil

-How Do You Keep Polyurethane From Drying Out on Your Brush?
+How to Keep Polyurethane From Drying Between Coats

 How to Clean Polyurethane Off Your Hands